Unveiling the Marvels of Your Skin: A Comprehensive Guide to Skin Physiology

 2. Nutrition: A balanced diet rich in vitamins, minerals, and antioxidants supports skin health.
 Nutrients like vitamin C, E, and omega-3 fatty acids contribute to collagen synthesis and protect against oxidative stress.

 3. Sun Protection: UV radiation is a significant threat to skin health.
-Regular use of sunscreen helps prevent sun damage, premature aging, and reduces the risk of skin cancer.
+Regular use of sunscreen helps prevent sun damage, and premature aging and reduces the risk of skin cancer.

 4. Cleansing and Moisturizing: A gentle cleansing routine removes impurities without disrupting the skin's natural barrier.
 Moisturizing helps maintain hydration, especially in dry or harsh environments.